briansu2004/udemy-devops-real-projects/001-ELKMonitoring/02_Y_Windows_Ubuntu.md

 Deploy a metricbeat service in the monitored server to collect the metric data.

 > Note: In this example, we are monitoring the local host.
-For other hosts, you just need to update the ELK host IP address in the `metricbeat.yaml` to make sure the metricbeat can reach the Elasticsearch.
+For other hosts, we just need to update the ELK host IP address in the `metricbeat.yaml` to make sure the metricbeat can reach the Elasticsearch.

 ```dos
 wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -